Pages

 For most of its life, the building has been used as a bank, changing hands from the Bank of South Australia, to the Union Bank in 1893.
 Later becoming the ANZ Bank from 1951 until 1971 after which it was sold to Mainline Investments.

 Mainline Investments proposed a 19-story office block to be built on the site in 1971.
 A public campaign saved the ornate building from demolition.
 The Minister for Public Works purchased the property for $750,000 and renamed it Edmund Wright House.
-It has since been used by The Registrar of Births, Deaths and Marriages, and as a migrant resource centre.
+It has since been used by The Registrar of Births, Deaths and Marriages, and as a migrant resource center.
 Its lower bank vaults are used on occasion for music recitals and meetings.

 The design of the building is in the style “Corinthian” and features carved friezes, carved spandrels, carved keystones, and a carved tympanum featuring the bank's shield.